congcong96/SqMon_CRH/README.md

 **ProbeRecord.mat** contains infromation about probe types and recording areas.
+Important fields:
-Important fields: 'monkey' - from which monkey the data is collected; 'exp' - time stamp for the recording in the form yymmdd_hhmmss; 'stim' - sound stimulus played during the recording; 'ProbeName' - name of the probe used; 'area' - recoridng made from core or belt, empty means no record available; 'field' - fileds in core or belt area.
+   * *monkey* - from which monkey the data is collected;
+   * *exp* - time stamp for the recording in the form yymmdd_hhmmss;
+   * *stim* - sound stimulus played during the recording;
+   * *ProbeName* - name of the probe used;
+   * *area* - recoridng made from core or belt, empty means no record available;
+   * *field* - fileds in core or belt area.
 We are less confident about the labels of fields within each area.
 So, be careful with your interpretation when using this.